A Few Suggestions for Quicker Turn Times

-The appraisal profession is constantly evolving.
-Regularly, it seems, appraisers are asked to include extra information or have steps added to their research.
-All of this is to ensure the end user has the best information to be had.
-To keep up with the constantly changing requirements, Lundquist Appraisals & Real Estate Services is continuously acquiring additional tools and improving processes in order to increase efficiency so we can do more work for our clients.
-At Lundquist Appraisals & Real Estate Services we know that time is important to everybody, so we've listed a few things you can do to reduce turn times on any appraisals you order with Lundquist Appraisals & Real Estate Services.
+The appraisal profession is always evolving.
+On a regular basis, it seems, appraisers are asked to provide additional information or have steps added to their appraisal process.
+All of this is to ensure their client is presented with the best data possible.
+In order to keep up with the always changing requirements, Lundquist Appraisals & Real Estate Services is always seeking additional tools and tweaking processes to increase efficiency so we can do more work for you.
+At Lundquist Appraisals & Real Estate Services we know that time is important to everybody, so we've listed some things you can do to hasten the process whenever you order an appraisal from Lundquist Appraisals & Real Estate Services.

-- With online ordering, you get automatic e-mail acknowledgements that the request was received, and fast, secure .PDF format report delivery.
-Online ordering is the single biggest time saver available to both of us!
-We don't have to retype information from a fax, and nor will you wonder whether we got the request.
+- By ordering online, you receive automatic e-mail confirmations that the request was received, and fast, secure .PDF format report delivery.
+This tip alone will save the most time!
+We don't have to retype information from a fax, and you don't have to wonder whether the order was received.

 - Are you providing complete and accurate data about the subject property?

-- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
-And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent area sales is welcome — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may be different from yours.
+- There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name are great data to pass long with the request.
+Even a list of recent area sales is welcome — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours might differ from yours.

-If you have any questions about your property or an assignment we're working on for you, don't hesitate to call us at
+If you have any questions about your property or a job we're working on for you, don't hesitate to call us at

-- Cookie-cutter houses are relatively easy to appraise.
-What takes time is analyzing how elements unique to a property contribute to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique features of the home or surrounding area -- for example, it's recently had an addition built on, it's subject to zoning restrictions, it's prone to flooding.
-While these are things that we'd find out on our own, knowing them early on makes your report arrive faster.
+- It's relatively easy to appraise a cookie-cutter home.
+Most of an appraiser's time is spent analyzing how differing features add to or detract from what otherwise would be a property's market value.
+When ordering your report, let us know if there are unique elements of the home or surrounding area -- for example, it's recently had an addition put on, it's subject to zoning restrictions, it's predisposed to flooding.
+These are things we'd find out on our own anyway, and knowing them as early as possible makes your report arrive faster.

-Coming from you -- someone they've been working with on their loan -- some information about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and likely decrease the time it takes to inspect a home.
-Our website has many pages of helpful information about the appraisal process for homeowners.
-Please feel free to share it with your customers.
-They can even call us if they want to meet our staff and learn more about our services.
-Remind them it's to their benefit to set the appointment soon!
+Hearing from you -- someone they've been working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and likely shorten the appraisal inspection time.
+Please feel free to point your customers to this website, where we have lots of pages of helpful information for homeowners as well as others describing the appraisal process.
+They can even call us if they want to become familiar with the staff and our services.
+Remind them it benefits them to set the appointment as soon as possible!

-- Why not our website as a resource to track the status of your report?
+- Are you using our website as a resource to follow the status of your report?

-- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
+- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
 As each important milestone in an assignment is completed, that information can be viewed instantly online.
-There's no faster way to keep track of the status of your report.
+It's never been faster and easier to keep track of your report's status.